PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use following commands to compiler and then link dynamically to libc.
+Use following commands to compiler and then link dynamically to LibC.

-  **as --32 -o HelloWorld.o HelloWorld.s**
+>  **as --32 -o HelloWorld.o HelloWorld.s**

-  **ld -m elf_i386 -dynamic-linker /lib/ld-linux.so.2 -o HelloWorld -lc HelloWorld.o**
+>  **ld -m elf_i386 -dynamic-linker /lib/ld-linux.so.2 -o HelloWorld -lc HelloWorld.o**

-**Note** : Please make sure you have 32 bit version of libc installed.
+**Note** : Please make sure you have 32 bit version of LibC installed.
 If you dont have it please use following command to install it.

-  **sudo apt-get install build-essential libc6-dev-i386**
+>  **sudo apt-get install build-essential libc6-dev-i386**

-Now you are set to use any function from libc in your assembly code.
+Now you are set to use any function from LibC in your assembly code.

-**Installation**
+<ins>**Installation**</ins>
 =====================================================================================================================================

 • <ins>**Installing GNU Tool Chain**</ins>